Keyboard shortcuts

 FILTER_AND_TRANSFORM

 Allows both filtering and transforming MIDI event data.
-Transformation notation includes:
+Advanced value mapping for precise control.

 SWITCH_DATA1_DATA2